Idleness76/graft/doc/langgraph_port_plan.md

 - Error channel + retry hooks
 - RAG: chunkers, embeddings, vector store, example

-This plan keeps Graft’s core intact and implements LangGraph’s most‑used production features in a way that fits our model and raises determinism and observability as first‑class differentiators.
+This plan keeps Weavegraph’s core intact and implements LangGraph’s most‑used production features in a way that fits our model and raises determinism and observability as first‑class differentiators.

 ---